 Here's the business class seat of the CT-114 Tutor.
 It looks very basic as I look at it now but in 1969, at age 20, it was like a space ship to me, oxygen mask, parachute and survival gear . . . and helmet.

 Got about 1 hr at the controls of a Bell 214 in Dallas TX while the Bell rep showed off their latest creation to the Canadian BGen I was visiting with.
 Able to carry 10,000 lbs on the hook while hovering at 10,000 feet out of ground effect was pretty impressive.
 Flys like a big powerful truck.

 The First aircraft I ever flew IN was a DC3 that belonged to Imperial Oil of Sarnia.
-My dad took the whole family out to Regina Saskatchewan one summer to visit my grandparents.
+My dad was a research chemist and he got to take the whole family out to Regina Saskatchewan one summer to visit my grandparents.
 I was about 6 years old maybe 1954.
 Not sure how we all got a free ride out and back but it was lots of fun.
 I did get to fly a DC3 once later out of Winnipeg across Lake Superior.
 I was a new Lieutenant on my way to Ottawa and the other pilot I was flying with gave me a green plastic garbage bag to put over my lap as we entered cloud at about 10,000ft over Thunder Bay.
 When it started to rain it kept my flight suit a bit drier . . from all the water leaking in around the windscreen.
 The only useful thing I knew about instrument flying was that I knew nothing about it

 By 10 years old I was building and flying model aircraft with my dad, like P-51's and U2's shown here, but a turning point came in 1959 when the RCAF Golden Hawks came to Sarnia.
 The video here tells the story.
 "Thanks Golden Hawks" I watched them roar overhead and do loops and rolls in formation so close I thought the wings could almost touch.